cncf/techdocs/analyses/0010-etcd/etcd-analysis.md

 Remove benchmarks for down-level versions in the current documentation if they're no longer relevant.

-Consider removing the installation example from the [etcd Play](http://play.etcd.io/install) server and pointing the user to the documentation's installation instructions.
+Consider removing the installation example from the [etcd Play][demo server] server and pointing the user to the documentation's installation instructions.

 ### New user content